The SeTT ontology

 has range

-External Attributes c
+External Attribute c

 is inverse of